Warbo/chriswarbo-net/blog/2012-09-11-perhaps__perhaps__perhaps.md

 every time!

-If you're performing pure computation, then there's not much to worry about except possibly a performance hit if you've got a naive compiler.
+If you're performing pure computation, then there's not much to worry about except possibly a performance hit if you've got a naïve compiler.
 If you're using a language with side-effects then you're in trouble.

 If you're using a language with call-by-name or call-by-need then you're safer,